-- There is evidence that introducing job search requirements for older unemployed people in the Netherlands increases their outflow rate into jobs. - The financial strain imposed by older workers on the unemployment insurance system is reduced if older workers are re-employed sooner. - Evidence for Germany shows that older unemployed workers receive higher reservation wages if they are exempted from job search requirements, indicating that there is a reduced incentive to accept jobs. - Monitoring and sanctioning stimulate the unemployed to meet their search requirements.
+- Studies show that introducing search requirements for older unemployed people in the Netherlands increases their outflow rate into jobs. - The financial strain imposed by older workers on the unemployment insurance system is reduced if older workers are re-employed sooner. - Evidence shows that older unemployed workers in Germany receive higher reservation wages if they are exempted from job search requirements, indicating a reduced incentive to accept jobs. - Monitoring and sanctioning stimulate the unemployed to meet their search requirements.